ROZALIYA0206/whitepaper/technical.md

 # Decentralized Applications

-Once the Rublix Blockchain is established, decentralized applications that require trusted financial data hosted on-chain can be built on our platform.
-We are building, testing and launching our initial DApps on other chains before migrating onto the Rublix Blockchain.
+Once the Rublix Blockchain is established, decentralized applications can be built on the platform that require trusted, on-chain financial data.
+We are building, testing and launching our initial finance related DApps on other chains before migrating onto the Rublix Blockchain.

 ### Hedge Platform

 Our flagship DApp, Hedge, is in development and is currently being built on the Ethereum network but will eventually be migrated to the Rublix Blockchain.
-Hedge is a networking hub for financial and cryptocurrency trading experts and newcomers seeking real-time trading predictions for cryptocurrencies, stocks, options, commodities or any other tradable product.
+Hedge is a networking hub for financial and cryptocurrency trading experts and newcomers seeking trading predictions for cryptocurrencies, stocks, options, commodities or any other tradable product.

 The Hedge platform incorporates blockchain technology directly into the functionality whereby traders submit predictions into a smart contract-driven "Blueprint" that will execute true or false results based on real market information.
 Hedge rewards traders with RBLX Tokens for successful predictions as paid for by the Blueprint purchasers.
 Traders with successful predictions will also be rewarded positive ranking points on the Hedge platform based on the smart contract authority and Hedge's Proof-of-Ranking algorithm.
 Blueprints will thus carry an intrinsic value based on the trader's track record and ranking.